core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 This document defines topic properties used in the messages exchanged between a client and the broker, for example during the topic creation and configuration process (see {{topic-resource-representation}}).
 {{tab-CoAP-Pubsub-Parameters}} summarizes them and specifies the CBOR key that MUST be used instead of the full descriptive name.

 Note that the media type application/core-pubsub+cbor MUST be used when these topic properties are transported in the respective CoAP message payloads.
-Reference should always be {{&SELF}}.

 | Name                 | CBOR Key | CBOR Type |